Anyass3/dmt-integrate/README.md

 }
 ```

+This works with SvelteKit and other apps that use express-compatible server middleware (see **svelte-demo**).

+### Serving static frontends

 If app has `index.html` then directory is served statically.

-This work with SvelteKit and other apps that use express-compatible server middleware.

-### special options
+### Special options

-`dmt integrate --sync` — will only sync directories without building or running `dmt-customize` (if present)
+- `dmt integrate --sync` — will only sync directories without building or running `dmt-customize` (if present)

-`dmt integrate --reset` — will first delete the target app directory if it exists instead of syncing over it
+- `dmt integrate --reset` — will first delete the target app directory if it exists instead of syncing over it